MicrosoftDocs/azure-docs/articles/ai-services/openai/how-to/ptu-getstarted.md

 ## Handling high utilization
 Provisioned deployments provide customers with an allocated amount of compute capacity to run a given model.
 The ‘Provisioned-Managed Utilization’ metric in Azure Monitor measures the utilization of the deployment in one-minute increments.
 Provisioned-Managed deployments are also optimized so that calls accepted are processed with a consistent per-call max latency.
 When the workload exceeds its allocated capacity, the service returns a 429 HTTP status code until the utilization drops down below 100%.
-The time before retrying is provided in the `retry-afte`r and `retry-after-ms` response headers that provide the time in seconds and milliseconds respectively.
+The time before retrying is provided in the `retry-after` and `retry-after-ms` response headers that provide the time in seconds and milliseconds respectively.
 This approach maintains the per-call latency targets while giving the developer control over how to handle high-load situations – for example retry or divert to another experience/endpoint.

 ### What should  I do when I receive a 429 response?
 A 429 response indicates that the allocated PTUs are fully consumed at the time of the call.
 The response includes the `retry-after-ms` and `retry-after` headers that tell you the time to wait before the next call will be accepted.
 How you choose to handle a 429 response depends on your application requirements.
 Here are some considerations:
--	If you're okay with longer per-call latencies, implement client-side retry logic to wait the `retry-after-ms` time and retry.
+-	If you are okay with longer per-call latencies, implement client-side retry logic to wait the `retry-after-ms` time and retry.
 This approach lets you maximize the throughput on the deployment.
-Microsoft-supplied client SDKs already handles it with reasonable defaults.
+Microsoft-supplied client SDKs already handle it with reasonable defaults.
 You might still need further tuning based on your use-cases.
 -	Consider redirecting the traffic to other models, deployments or experiences.
 This approach is the lowest-latency solution because this action can be taken as soon as you receive the 429 signal.
 The 429 signal isn't an unexpected error response when pushing to high utilization but instead part of the design for managing queuing and high load for provisioned deployments.